code-mattclaffey/performance-kit/02-fouc-vs-foic/readme.md

 Measuring the value for this would be to get a film strip from [Web Page Test](https://www.webpagetest.org) and then get another film strip after the implementation.
 Once you have the comparison you can show the client/project manager the improvement for extra brownie points. :wink:

-**Tip:** - click the capture screenshots button to view a filmstrip of the page load.
+**Tip:** - in DevTools use the capture screenshots button to view a filmstrip of the page load.
+This is similliar to Web Page Test but not as accurate.

 ## Results